 - $99 annual fee

-- 3 MR-S points per $1 spent on office supplies & electronics, rides & gas, and eats & drinks (this caps on your first 75K points)
+- Earn 3 points per $1 spent on office supplies & electronics, rides & gas, and eats & drinks

 For a business card that has an annual fee of just $99, I’m pretty impressed with the earn rate.
-You get 3 MR-S points for every dollar spent on office supplies, electronics, gas, public transportation, rideshares, taxis, dining, and drinks.
+You get 3 American Express Membership Rewards points for every dollar spent on office supplies, electronics, gas, public transportation, rideshares, taxis, dining, and drinks.
 That’s A LOT of categories where you’re earning 3X the points, but note that there’s a cap of $25,000 each year where you earn 3X the points for a total of 75,000 points.
-Once you reach that threshold, you earn 1 MR-S point per $1 spent.
-Also note that grocery stores do not fall under “eats” so you would only earn 1 MR-S point per dollar spent there.
+Once you reach that threshold, you earn 1 point per $1 spent.

 This increased earn rate may not seem like a big deal, but as someone who’s self-employed, I can tell you that these categories speak directly to me.
 I don’t have an actual office where I’m buying supplies.
 I’m constantly on the move and meeting clients at restaurants and/or coffee shops.
 In fact, eats & drinks, and rides are my biggest “office” expenses.
 It seems like these 3X categories were selected with the modern business owner in mind.

 The welcome bonus is pretty impressive and there’s even an ongoing bonus.
-You get 45,000 MR-S points when you charge $5,000 to your card in the first three months.
-You can earn an additional 1,000 MR-S points per month, every month when you charge $3,000 to your card.
+You get 55,000 points when you charge $5,000 to your card in the first three months.
+You can earn an additional 1,000 points per month, up to 12 months, when you charge $3,000 to your card.
 When you do the math, you could easily earn over 80,000 MR-S points in the first year from the welcome bonus and your regular spending.

-What are American Express Membership Rewards Select points?
+How do American Express Membership Rewards points work?

 How the American Express Business Edge Card compares to others